 Move the individual files up two levels, from snapshots/$SNAPSHOT_NAME into the main column family directory.
 For example: mv ./snapshots/1452302843716/* .

-Scylla exposes three interfaces for online monitoring, as described below.
+Scylla exposes four interfaces for online monitoring, as described below.
 Scylla JMX is compatible with Apache Cassandra, exposing the relevant subset of MBeans.